Lawrence Lessig: Awards and honors

 In 2002, Lessig received the Award for the Advancement of Free Software from the Free Software Foundation (FSF).
 He also received the Scientific American 50 Award for having "argued against interpretations of copyright that could stifle innovation and discourse online."
 In 2006, Lessig was elected to the American Academy of Arts and Sciences.

 In 2011, Lessig was named to the Fastcase 50, "honoring the law's smartest, most courageous innovators, techies, visionaries, and leaders."
 Lessig was awarded honorary doctorates by the Faculty of Social Sciences at Lund University, Sweden in 2013 and by the Université catholique de Louvain in 2014.
 Lessig received the 2014 Webby Lifetime Achievement award for co-founding Creative Commons and defending net neutrality and the free and open software movement.

 Personal life

-Lessig was born in Rapid City, South Dakota, the son of Patricia (West), who sold real estate, and Lester L. "Jack" Lessig, an engineer.
-He grew up in Williamsport, Pennsylvania.